-Design & Technology
+Design and Technology

-Design and technology is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
-Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
+At Dorney School we believe that design and technology should be taught in an inspiring, rigorous and practical way.
+Therefore we encourage all our pupils to use their creativity and imaginations to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+We teach a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
+Our pupils’ learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
+We believe that an inclusive, high quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.

-The national curriculum for design and technology aims to ensure that all pupils:
+Through the teaching of design and technology at Dorney School we aim to ensure that all of our pupils:

 Our curriculum has been mapped to ensure that there is clear progression across the school.
 Subject leaders regularly review the topics taught in each year group to ensure that pupils are taught the right content at the right time.